 - Are the prioritization criteria presented in Chapter 3 the right ones for prioritizing transit projects?
 Are any missing?
 Which ones are the most important?
-(See also examples in Appendix B). - In a world of finite resources, how can the uneven needs of the region be addressed? - What are the best processes for the region to come to an understanding of shared priorities? - What types of social equity considerations should be emphasized early on and/or embedded throughout implementation of the 2041 RTP?
-What more can the transportation industry do to better address regional inequity through policy and investments?
+(See also examples in Appendix C). - In a world of finite resources, how can the uneven needs of the region be addressed? - What are the best processes for the region to come to an understanding of shared priorities? - What types of social equity considerations should be emphasized early on and/ or embedded throughout implementation of the 2041 RTP?
+What more can the transportation industry do with policy and investments to address regional inequity?